 RSF and IPG Spending, Objectives, Indicators, and Outcomes

-* For IPG, $370,000 is intended for SFU's Research Administration Information Utility Systems and $762,552 is intended for strategic development of innovation and commercialization partnership support.
+* For IPG, $370,000 was spent on SFU's Research Administration Information Utility Systems and $762,552 was spent on strategic development of innovation and commercialization partnership support.

-Details of RSF & IPG objectives, indicators, and targeted outcomes are outlined here (pdf).
+Details of RSF & IPG objectives, indicators, and targeted outcomes and reported outcomes are outlined here (pdf).